DataSciDan/YoutubeAutoplayIsOffForever/README.md

 As soon as the entire page and all the content loads, YAiOF turns autoplay off.
 You can even watch it happen.

 Currently supported:
--Everthing Chromium-based, like Google Chrome and Brave Browser
+- Everthing Chromium-based, like Google Chrome and Brave Browser

 Soon supported:
--Everything Firefox-based, like Firefox, Tor Browser, and GNU IceCat -Greasemonkey
+- Everything Firefox-based, like Firefox, Tor Browser, and GNU IceCat
+- Greasemonkey

 ## The YAiOF manifesto ##
 1. You, the user, decide how your browser behaves (See Freedom 0 of Free Software).